winstencoellins/oop-and-intro-to-data-structure/Week2/README.md

 Finally, you will be implementing the interface.
 Before implementing the interface in each child class, you need to be aware of this rules:
 - Catalyst character deals elemental damage even with their normal attack or charged attack, therefore mobs such as `slimes` will be immune to it.
-- When Bow character do chargedAtkDmg, bow character will deal an elemental damage to mobs, therefore mobs such as `slimes` will be immue to it.
+- When Bow character do chargedAtkDmg, bow character will deal an elemental damage to mobs, therefore mobs such as `slimes` will be immune to it.

 To make it more interesting, I want you to make some conditions in the `attack` and `chargedAtk` function.
 - If the mobs still has HP remaining, you would want to return `[mobsName] still has [HP] remaining.`